 Easter is coming and the kids have been decorating eggs every year, but this year they wanted to do something different.
 Something unique and with a bit of a science flair.
 We already made gorgeous Crystal Egg Geodes, so this time we thought let’s bring our love of bath bomb making to the table and make some awesome Easter Bath Bombs.
 But we couldn’t just do simple Easter bath bombs, we had to get creative and make Easter Egg Bath Bombs that we then decorated like real Easter Eggs!
 Each one is as special and unique as the kid who made them.

-Easter Bath Bomb Recipe You Decorate like real easter eggs
+Easter Bath Bomb Recipe To Decorate

 Bath Bombs – A Zero Waste STEAM Lesson

 When the holidays come around the kids always like to do holiday themed science activities.
 As they have grown, their interests have changed.
 In the past year or so they have been obsessed with chemistry.
 One of their favourite ways to explore chemistry is by making bath bombs.

 I love that bath bombs are a zero waste activity.
 It always bothers me a bit when I need to throw out stuff after a lesson with my kids.
 I don’t like adding to the landfill if I can avoid it.
 But with bath bombs nothing is wasted or put in the garbage.
 Kids love using and gifting their bath bomb creations, and any remnants in the bowl are always erupted in the name of science during clean up!

 Back at Christmas time we had fun decorating some bath bombs, so when we were discussing ideas for Easter the kids loved the idea of creating an Easter Egg bath bomb that they could decorate in the same way.
 We played with some new decorating ideas this time that all worked out perfectly.
 I love it when a plan comes together!